phanumat/Documentation/cloud-and-lan-connected-device-types-developers-guide/building-cloud-connected-device-types/building-the-service-manager.rst

 - Handle sending any messages that require the authentication obtained.

 Below we will get into the details of what is outlined above.
-First, let's see an illustration of it in a SmartThings application using the Ecobee Thermostat.
+First, let's see an illustration of it in a PEA HiVE application using the Ecobee Thermostat.

 .. _cloud_service_manager_oauth: